The Benefits of Having Diverse Survey Respondents

 questions accurately about their experiences with a product or service.

-To ensure customer satisfaction, it’s essential to consider the customer journey when selecting survey takers and to distribute the survey.
+To ensure customer satisfaction, it’s essential to consider the customer journey when selecting survey takers and distributing the survey.

 Market researchers must carefully consider which questions they want to ask and what type of questions they should use.